kelicto/KeLi.HelloEntityFramework/README.md

-# HelloSQLite
+# HelloEntityFramework
-This is a simple demo for SQLite by code first mode.
+This is a simple demo for EntityFramework by code first mode.